behan101/Threat-Hunt-Cargo-Hold/README.md

 The modus operandi of the unauthorized entity used various tactics, techniques, and procedures they employed throughout their intrusion.

 - Defense Evasion
 The modification of file system attributes to hide the staging directory along with the use of legitimate system utilities show sophistication and intent to hide from detection.
-The malicious actor used these defense evasion techniques in attempt to hide the download and execution of malware.
+The malicious actor used these defense evasion techniques in an attempt to hide the download and execution of malware.
 Windows binaries were observed to have been abused as a "Living Off The Land" Bin (LOLBin), for retrieving remote payloads.
 - OpSec and Persistence
-Renaming of credential dumping tools occured as basic OPSEC practice to evade signature-based detection.
+Renaming of credential dumping tools occurred as basic OPSEC practice to evade signature-based detection.
 After exfiltration, the attacker showed intent to maintain their access through persistence by creating a registry value that executes on startup or user logon.
 In addition, a beacon file process masquerading as legitimate Windows components indicate their deceptive nature.

 # Impact Analysis
 In this segment, we should dive deeper into the initial stakeholder impact analysis presented at the outset of this report.
 Given the company's unique internal structure, business landscape, and regulatory obligations, it's crucial to offer a comprehensive evaluation of the incident's implications for every affected party.